 The amendments also clarify how a company classifies a liability that includes a counterparty conversion option.
 The Amendments state that settlement of a liability includes transferring a company's own equity instruments to the counterparty and when classifying liabilities as current or non-current a company can ignore only those conversion options that are recognized as equity.
-The REIT is assessing the impact of the Amendments.
+The REIT has assessed the impact of the Amendments and concluded there is no impact on the financial statements.